Oconnery/animalVertebratesForm/README.md

 See Readme file in the zip folder for more information.

 How do I run the program?
-1. With Visual Studio – Open, Code>Project Darren.sln.
+1. With Visual Studio â€“ Open, Code>Project Darren.sln.
 Then, press f5 to run.
 2. Without Visual Studio - Simply double click on the executable file short-link in the Animal Vertebrates file.
 3. Alternatively, use another IDE to view the code.